roh-y/BarrenLandAnalysis/README.md

 |x|x|0|0|
 |0|0|0|0|

-This is an sample matrix which is considered to be fertile land with one part of Barren Field which is marked as one.
+This is an sample matrix which is considered to be fertile land with one part of Barren Field which is marked as x.
 The output of this case will be a single value.

 Case 2 :